Lo-Fi Python

 Year to Date SPARKLINE of USD to MXN Currency Value with GOOGLEFINANCE + SPARKLINE USING IF to Dynamically Color the SPARKLINE

-Note the use of an if condition to check another cell and set the color to green if > 0 or red if < 0.
+Above, we use an if condition to check another cell and set the color to green if > 0 or red if < 0.

 Applying Google Sheets Sparklines